-(3) Reflects the aggregate grant date fair value with respect to awards of stock for each named officer computed in accordance with FASB ASC Topic 718.
-See Grants of Plan-Based Awards Table for 2022 stock awards to the named officers.
-The assumptions used in calculating these amounts are described in Note 21: Share-Based Compensation, to the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+- (1) Salaries are amounts actually received. - (2) Reflects cash bonus paid to Mr. Parks upon hiring. - (3) Reflects the aggregate grant date fair value with respect to awards of stock for each named officer computed in accordance with FASB ASC Topic 718.
+See Grants of Plan-Based Awards Table for 2023 stock awards to the named officers.
+The assumptions used in calculating these amounts are described in Note 21: Share-Based Compensation, to the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.

 Some of the amounts listed in column (e) represent the grant date fair value of performance share units ("PSUs") based on the assumption that the Company would meet its performance goals at the target level, resulting in one share of Belden stock, being issued to the officer for each PSU.
-Performance over the relevant three-year measurement period at 140% of target levels or greater (in the case of PSUs based on free cash flow) or at or greater than the 75th percentile (in the case of PSUs based on relative TSR) could result in the issuance of two shares of Belden stock for each PSU.
-During each performance period, the Company periodically analyzes performance and makes appropriate adjustments to the amount of stockbased compensation expense it records.
-Based on this structure, the maximum grant date fair values of the stock awards for each NEO (in dollars), including those associated with restating the performance thresholds associated 2020 PSUs, are as follows:
+Performance over the relevant three-year measurement period at maximum levels or greater (in the case of PSUs based on free cash flow) or at or greater than the 75th percentile (in the case of PSUs based on relative TSR) could result in the issuance of two shares of Belden stock for each PSU.
+Additionally, PSUs granted in connection with the Stretch Achievement Share Awards on March 7, 2023 were valued based on the Company's expected performance over the award period as of the date of the grant, taking into account the portion of the award period that has already elapsed.
+Accordingly, the 2022 PSU awards granted in 2023 were valued assuming that each SASA award would convert into double the shares of Belden common stock issued upon conversion of the 2022 PSUs.
+During each performance period, the Company periodically analyzes performance and makes appropriate adjustments to the amount of stock-based compensation expense it records.
+Based on this structure, the maximum grant date fair values of the stock awards for each NEO (in dollars), are as follows: